hermansimensen/bash2/README.md

 bash_antinull - lets you disable or enable null kicking bash_banlength - lets you set banlength bash_autoban - disable/enable automatic banning.
-bash_persistent_data - Saves and reload strafe stats on player rejoin.
+bash_autoban_dev_threshold - change the autoban dev threshold (any dev log under this will be autobanned) bash_persistent_data - Saves and reload strafe stats on player rejoin.
 ```